The fractional Schr\"odinger equation with general nonnegative potentials. The weighted space approach: Abstract

 \section{Abstract}

 We study the Dirichlet problem for the stationary Schr\"odinger fractional Laplacian equation \ $(-\Delta)^s u + V u = f$ posed in bounded domain $ \Omega \subset \mathbb R^n$ with zero outside conditions.
 We consider general nonnegative potentials $V\in L^1_{loc}(\Omega)$ and prove well-posedness of very weak solutions when the data are chosen in an optimal class of weighted integrable functions $f$.
 Important properties of the solutions, such as its boundary behaviour, are derived.
-The case of super singular potentials that blow up near the boundary is given special consideration.
-Related literature is commented.
+The case of super singular potentials that blow up near the boundary is given special consideration since it leads to so-called flat solutions.
+We comment on related literature.

 \